mozilla-l10n/localizer-documentation/src/products/mozilla_org/testing.md

    * Firefox Monitor
    * Firefox Send

 Note: You may see different languages between mozilla.org, the login window and the products above.
-If any of these products is not localized in your locale, it will fall back to the second language of your preference in the priority order you set in the browser.
-If the product is not localized in any of the languages selected in the preference, it will eventually default to English.
+If any of these products is not localized in your locale, it will fall back to English.
+Or it will fall back to your second language preference if the product is translated into that language.

 ### firefox/tracking-protection-tour.lang

 This page has been redesigned.
 The Tracking Protection feature is now part of Content Blocking, a collection of Firefox privacy features.
 It now points users to the SUMO page to better understand the topics.
 In order to check the localized content of this tour, you need to do the following:
-* Open the browser by selecting either New Window or New Private Window
+* Open the browser by selecting either New Window or New Private Window.
 * Copy and paste [step one](https://www.mozilla.org/firefox/68.0.1/tracking-protection/start/?step=1&variation=0) URL to your browse, then hit the "return" or "enter" keyboard button.
 A text box pops up.
 * Click the **Next** button, which takes you to steps [two](https://www.mozilla.org/firefox/68.0.1/tracking-protection/start/?step=2&variation=1) and [three](https://www.mozilla.org/firefox/68.0.1/tracking-protection/start/?step=3&variation=2).
 * In step [three](https://www.mozilla.org/firefox/68.0.1/tracking-protection/start/?step=3&variation=2), an extra text box appears which shows your current Content Blocking settings of the page.
-* Click on **Got it!** button to finish step three
+* Click on **Got it!** button to finish step three.
 * Click on **Restart tour** button to go through the above steps.
-* Click on the [FAQ](https://support.mozilla.org/kb/what-happened-tracking-protection) link which takes you to SuMo site
+* Click on the [FAQ](https://support.mozilla.org/kb/what-happened-tracking-protection) link which takes you to SuMo site.

 ### [navigation.lang](https://www.mozilla.org/en-US/)

 This page is activated on production whether it is localized or not.
 It is not an independent page but a file of shared content.
 When clicking on any of these topics on the navigation bar, **Firefox**, **Projects**, **Developers** or **About**, you will see a drop-down window with subcategory topics.
 Within each of the topics, there is a description and a few links to help you dive deeper further into a topic which takes you to a different page.
 When reviewing the content, keep in mind the following:
-* Not all links take you to a site that's localizable for all locales
+* Not all links take you to a site that's localizable for all locales.
-* Not all products are offered in your locales
+* Not all products are offered in your locales.
-* Brand and product names must remain unchanged
+* Brand and product names must remain unchanged.